savoygrizzly/dimrill/README.md

 ### Validation

 The linter enforces strict type checking via `validateVariables`.
-If a variable’s type does not match its schema definition, an error is thrown, halting authorization.
+If a variable's type does not match its schema definition, an error is thrown, halting authorization.

 *Example:*